 What happens when you become incapacitated and don't have a Medical Power of Attorney?

-A special guardian must be appointed by the court, which is expensive and time consuming.
-You could be forced to submit to treatment that is against your religious beliefs or denied access to the type of treatment you wanted.
+The court must appoint a special guardian, which is expensive and time-consuming.
+You could be forced to submit to treatment against your religious beliefs or denied access to the treatment you wanted.
 It is a lose-lose situation.

-If I have a living will do I need a medical power of attorney for health care?
+Do I need a medical power of attorney for health care if I have a living will?

 Yes, because they deal with different situations.
 The Living Will deals with terminal medical issues, while the Medical Power of Attorney deals with all other medical-related issues.
 In addition, they are designed to work together to ensure that you have the document that a person in power will honor.